-If you’ve never experienced virtual reality before, now is a great time to get involved.
-There are loads of cheap VR headsets to choose from, and before you know it you’ll be exploring the Amazon jungle or soaring above the clouds in a paraglider.
+There are loads of smartphone VR headsets to choose from, and before you know it you’ll be exploring the Amazon jungle or soaring above the clouds in a paraglider.
+We’ve got the details on VR headsets for iPhone, VR headsets for Android and premium alternatives from Oculus and PlayStation.

 See also – The best gaming headsets for under £100